NickolasB98/NickolasB98/README.md

 **GitHub Repository:** [databricks-formula1-pipeline-project](https://github.com/NickolasB98/databricks-formula1-pipeline-project)

 **Azure Data Factory Fully Automated CI/CD Covid Reporting Pipeline:**
-Built a cloud-based ETL pipeline using ADF to ingest, transform, and load COVID-19 data from ECDC and Azure Blob Storage into Azure Data Lake and SQL Database.
-Leveraged ADF Data Flows, Databricks, and Power BI for data processing, warehousing, and visualization.
-Implemented a fully automated CI/CD pipeline using Azure DevOps and Git for continuous delivery and improved efficiency.
+This project utilizes Azure Data Factory to construct a cloud-based ETL pipeline for ingesting, transforming, and loading COVID-19 data from ECDC and Azure Blob Storage into Azure Data Lake and SQL Database.
+The pipeline leverages ADF Data Flows for efficient data processing, Databricks for advanced transformations, and Power BI for data visualization.
+To ensure continuous delivery and improved efficiency, a fully automated CI/CD pipeline is implemented using Azure DevOps and Git.

 **GitHub Repository:** [azure-data-factory-cicd-covid-project](https://github.com/NickolasB98/azure-data-factory-cicd-covid-project)